Drew Henderson

-Drew Henderson (born March 19, 1971) is an American-Dutch retired professional basketball player and coach and a current university administrator.
+Drew Henderson (born March 19, 1971) is an American-Dutch former professional basketball player and coach and a current university administrator.
 He has played and coached internationally.
 Henderson has also been a member of the Dutch national basketball team.

 Early life

 Henderson was born in New York.
-A 6'7" multi-sport athlete as a child and excelled at basketball, football, and boxing.
+A 6'7", multi-sport athlete as a child, he excelled at basketball, football, and boxing.
 At age 15, Henderson moved to Rochester, New York and attended McQuaid Jesuit High School, where he played basketball and won a state championship his junior year.
 He then earned a basketball scholarship to Fairfield University in Fairfield, Connecticut.

 College career

 After his freshman year at Fairfield, Henderson was chosen as a member of the All-Freshman Team of the Metro Atlantic Athletic Conference (MAAC).
 Henderson led the MAAC in rebounding during his junior and senior seasons (1992, 1993) and was in the top 10 of the country in this category in both seasons.
 He was also chosen to the all-MAAC first team during these seasons.
-He became the first player in Fairfield University history to compile over 1,500 points, 1,000 rebounds, and 100 blocked shots.
-Henderson still holds the rebounding record at the school (1,080).
-He also holds the record for most assists in a single game with 20.
+He became the first player in Fairfield history to compile over 1,500 points, 1,000 rebounds, and 100 blocked shots.
+Henderson set school's rebounding record at the school at 1,080.
+He also set the record for most assists in a single game with 20.
 In 2017, Henderson was inducted into the Fairfield University Hall of Fame.

 Professional career

-Henderson began his professional career with the USBL after being drafted in the first round and being coached by NBA Hall of Fame member Nate "Tiny" Archibald.
+Henderson began his professional career in the USBL after being drafted in the first round and being coached by NBA Hall of Fame member Nate "Tiny" Archibald.
 This led to a 10-day contract with the Boston Celtics in 1994, although he never appeared in a regular season NBA game.

 After this, Drew went on to Europe and played professionally in seven countries over an 11-year career.
 He led the Eredivisie in rebounding for three consecutive seasons.